 Two Brothers is a graphic novel written by famed Brazilian brothers Fábio Moon and Gabriel Bá, of Daytripper fame, loosely based on Brazilian novelist Milton Hatoum’s 2000 novel Brothers.
-The story is generally about two brothers, one dark in spirit the other light all set in the Brazillian port of Manaus during the rubber boom in the late nineteenth century and early twentieth century.
-The story is multi-generational with the twin’s mother being the central focus of the story and at times, the narrator.
+The story is generally about two brothers, one dark in spirit and the other light all set in the Brazillian port of Manaus during the rubber boom in the late nineteenth century and early twentieth century.
+The story is multi-generational with the twin’s mother being the story’s central focus and, at times, the narrator.

 The central theme of the story is jealousy: jealousy of brother versus brother, or father jealous of the attention his wife bestows on their children.
 As the characters in the story age, their perspectives change as well.
 Some of the jealousy and passions displayed earlier as a younger person that was destructive, are put to higher uses and channeled into something much more positive as an adult.
 Aside from that, the plot of the story is a meandering labyrinth of story and perspective, to sum up.
 It is best read to be understood.

 As much of a fan of the authors, this story left me cold.
 It has an overly complicated plot, made even more so by the shifting time frames.
 The art, of course, was well done.
 The authors are master artists, but even with such great art, it was too convoluted for me to get the full meaning out of the characters and stories.
 I found myself not caring after a while.